Skip to content

 Maximum Content Width

-Maximum content width: 1400px.
+Maximum content width is 1400px.
 Regardless of standard layout or wide layout, a maximum width of 1400px must be set.
 This prevents texts or other elements from becoming too long to read or elements within the <main> column from being stretched too much.

-The apps should be developed so that adjustments are primarily made at the main breakpoints to ensure a consistent responsive design.
-Only in special exceptional cases can an additional breakpoint be used.
+The apps should be developed so that adjustments are primarily made at the two breakpoints to ensure a consistent responsive design.

 Second main breakpoint at 490px